-ODA has partnered with the Multicultural Center to host training focused specifically on working with our Deaf and Hard of Hearing students.
+ODA has hosted training focused specifically on working with our Deaf and Hard of Hearing students.
 This training will be conducted via Zoom and will occur on the dates listed below.
 Please note that all of the trainings are identical so you do not need to attend multiple occurrences of these trainings.
 If you would like to have a follow-up training or additional training topic, please complete our Presentation Request form.
 If you require reasonable accommodations for this presentation, please contact us at ASLCART.ODA@unt.edu or 940-565-4323.
 The Provost's office has approved these for ABCA credit.

 09/06/2023 – 10am-12pm

 10/04/2023 – 3:00 pm-5:00 pm